bekk/bekk-christmas/post/javascript/higher-order-functions.md

 console.log(winners)
 ```

 Now, this is quite a mess.
 Double for-loops are rarely a pleasant sight to behold.
 In this example we need multiple loops, one for contestants, and one for each contestant’s lottery-numbers.
-By iterating through the numbers and asserting that each number is included in the winning numbers array, we can determine that Gladstone Gander was lucky enough to win the lottery (who would’ve thought, right?).But, surely there must be a simpler way to accomplish this rather than double for-loops?
+By iterating through the numbers and asserting that each number is included in the winning numbers array, we can determine that Gladstone Gander was lucky enough to win the lottery (who would’ve thought, right?).
+But, surely there must be a simpler way to accomplish this rather than double for-loops?
 Could there possibly exist some higher-order functions in JavaScript which can do the trick us?

 ## Filter to the rescue!